Everything You Need to Know About Marine Insurance

 All Risk Cargo Insurance Policies

-You are covered for not only total loss, but also for damages to portions of your shipment or individual items when all risk cargo insurance is purchased.
+You are covered for total loss and damages to portions of your shipment or individual items when all risk cargo insurance is purchased.
 SDC International Shipping goes to great lengths to ensure that your cargo will arrive undamaged across the ocean.
 We would like to promise no damage, but we can’t.
-Your personal belongings will be handled many times regardless of whether you are sending a private container or are sending a less than full container load (LCL) sending through a consolidation service.
-Even when you use SDC International Shipping’s groupage consolidation service something could go wrong that is not in our control.
+We will handle your personal belongings many times regardless of whether you send a private container or a less than full container load (LCL) through a consolidation service.
+Even when you use SDC International Shipping’s groupage consolidation service, something could go wrong that is not in our control.

-When total loss insurance is purchased, your entire shipment is either insured, or none of it is.
-The insurance company will either pay you the entire amount, or they will not pay you anything.
-If one or two items in your shipping container are damaged, or if a box or two go missing, these will be insured using all risk cargo insurance, but not with only a total loss policy.
-A box or two could go missing even if you send a full container load (FCL) shipment, if there is a manual inspection, or if your cargo needs to be transferred to storage or to moving vans or shuttles.
-When your cargo goes into storage at the destination, unless it is stored for only a few days, it will be transferred to a facility.
+When total loss insurance is purchased, you are either protected or liable to all losses.
+The insurance company will pay you the entire amount or not pay you anything.
+If one or two items in your shipping container are damaged, or a box or two go missing, these will be insured using all-risk cargo insurance.
+Even if you send a full container load (FCL) shipment, a box or two could go missing.
+If there is a manual inspection, your cargo needs to be transferred to storage or moving vans or shuttles.
+When your shipment goes into storage at the destination, it will be transferred to a facility unless stored for only a few days.

-You should also buy an insurance policy for any automobiles, motorcycles and other licensed vehicles that you are shipping overseas.
-Your vehicle may be shipped using a variety of methods.
-SDC’s relocation specialists work with you to figure out the most effective method for you.
+You should also buy an insurance policy for any automobiles, motorcycles, and other licensed vehicles that you are shipping overseas.
+Your car may be shipped using a variety of methods.
+SDC’s relocation specialists work with you to figure out the most effective route to take.
 If you are sending both a motor vehicle and a household, it makes a lot of sense in most cases to send it in your shipping container.
-This is very popular as it is more convenient than sending separate shipments.
-In this case, just like any other valuables shipped, the motor vehicle needs to be secured in the container by moving professionals in order to be insured.
-As placing a car into the container requires a special lift, our movers will be there to prepare the vehicle.
-Please note that vehicles need to be clean, empty, the battery disconnected and fluids drained.
+It is trendy as it is more convenient than sending separate shipments.
+In this case, just like any other valuables shipped, the motor vehicle needs to be secured in the container by moving professionals to be insured.
+As placing a car into the container requires a unique lift, our movers will be there to prepare the vehicle.
+Please note that vehicles need to be clean, empty, the battery disconnected, and fluids drained.

 SDC International Shipping has clients that will send only a car, without any household goods.
 These are sometimes sent together with other automobiles in dedicated automobile containers.
-Other vehicles like full sized pickup trucks, RV’s, and even boats that are sent on their trailers are also sent via marine cargo.
-These are sent using a method known as RO-RO, or roll on roll off, which allows for larger vehicles that won’t fit into a shipping container.
-When a vehicle is sent using the RO-RO method, it should be insured separately from the remainder of your shipment.
+Other vehicles like full-sized pickup trucks, RV’s, and even boats sent on their trailers are also sent via marine cargo.
+These are sent using a method known as RO-RO, or roll-on roll-off, which allows for larger vehicles that won’t fit into a shipping container.
+When a vehicle is sent using the RO-RO method, you should insure it separately from the remainder of your shipment.

-If you want to purchase an all risk cargo insurance policy, you will have to have SDC International Shipping’s professional movers pack and load your shipment.
-You will have to let us do all of the preparations for you if you want your shipment protected against damage.
-If you have decided that you prefer to pack your shipment by yourself, you will still be able to purchase a total loss insurance policy.
+Suppose you want to purchase an all-risk cargo insurance policy.
+In that case, you will have to have SDC International Shipping’s professional movers pack and load your shipment.
+In addition, you will have to let us do all of the preparations for you if you want your shipment protected against damage.
+On the other hand, suppose you have decided that you prefer to pack your shipment by yourself.
+In that case, you will still be able to purchase a total loss insurance policy.

 Please note that your insurance should be consistent with your customs declaration.
-You will need to declare exactly what you are insuring, along with the value of these items.
-You don’t have to insure everything, but you will only be indemnified for the things that are insured.
-For instance, if you are sending along a few boxes of towels and bedsheets, you might decide that you don’t want to insure them.
+You will need to declare what you are insuring, along with the value of these items.
+You don’t have to insure everything, but the insurance company will only repay you for the insured things.
+For instance, if you send a few towels and bedsheets boxes, you might decide that you don’t want to insure them.
 You might prefer to insure only your motor vehicle and expensive pieces.
 We recommend that you insure most of your furniture.

-There is an interesting feature unique to marine insurance.
-You are able to insure something for more than its value.
-If you are moving to Europe from the United States, for instance, there is a very good chance that you will choose to send your car or motorcycle in your container, as they are far more expensive in Europe than they are in the states, and sending one of them over is one of the great advantages of a shipment.
-If you own a six month old Toyota Camry, a car that is very popular to send, you insurance will never pay you more than about $20K, because this will be the value of the car.
-The fact that you bought a new one only a few months before is irrelevant, your automobile insurance will pay up to the value of the car in the case of a total loss.
+There is an exciting feature unique to marine insurance.
+You can ensure something for more than its value.
+Suppose you are moving to Europe from the United States.
+In that case, there is a perfect chance that you will choose to send your car or motorcycle in your container, as they are far more expensive in Europe than they are in the states.
+Suppose you own a six-month-old Toyota Camry, a car that is very popular to send.
+In that case, your insurance will never pay you more than about $20K because this will be the car’s value.
+The fact that you bought a new one only a few months before purchasing the insurance is irrelevant.
+Your automobile insurance will pay up to the car’s value in the case of a total loss.
 However, if you needed to replace this car in France, the same model would probably cost about $40K.
-If you want to be able to replace the car that you want, you should insure for the replacement value.
-Otherwise, you might find yourself with enough money for a six year old car in France instead of the six month old car that you sent.
-We have to emphasize that it will cost you more to insure for the higher replacement cost, but you are able to do so.
-The cost of your insurance policy is based upon the value insured.
+If you want to replace the car that you want, you should insure for the replacement value.
+Otherwise, you might find yourself with enough money for a six-year-old car in France instead of the six-month-old car that you sent.
+We have to emphasize that it will cost you more to insure for the higher replacement cost, but you can do so.
+The price of your insurance policy is based upon the value insured.

-Insuring for the cost of repurchase holds true for other items as well, not only automobiles.
+Insuring for the cost of repurchase relates to other items as well, not only automobiles.

-One other thing that you have to keep in mind is that the insurance company might request proof of certain values.
-If you are sending something that is especially valuable, you might have to provide some sort of appraisal and be required to crate the item.
+One other thing that you have to keep in mind is that the insurance company might request proof of specific values.
+So if you are sending something precious, you might have to provide some sort of appraisal and be required to create the item.